slowernews/slowernews/README.md

 ### Colophon

-Hand coded SPA - with no JS - and statically hosted at Github.
+Hand coded SPA - with no JS - and statically hosted at Github and Netlify.
 Tufte CSS (adapted).
-No images, no tracking (GDPR friendly analytics with xxx) and no bloat.
+No images, no tracking (GDPR friendly analytics with Goatcounter) and no bloat.
 Ok, I use non-standard fonts but web design is mostly typography.